TanmayKumarShorthillsAI/Assignment_4_Python/README.md

 - Text and hyperlinks are stored as .txt files and tables as csv files and images as jepg or png.
 - The sql storage has database named file_extracted_data which contains three tables : pdf_data, docx_data and pptx_data.
 - These tables have the following fields: S.no, file_name, data_type(i.e. text, image, hyperlinks and tables) and extracted_data.
-- Storage_classes folder contains the testing folder with contains the test cases tested.

 ### Usage